12 Sights in Zaragoza, Spain (with Map and Images)

 6. CaixaForum Zaragoza

 CaixaForum is a cultural centre managed by the "la Caixa" Foundation.
-It is designed for all audiences, with mainly temporary exhibitions and offers a wide cultural, artistic and educational offer.
-It has an auditorium for 250 people, two large exhibition halls, 760 and 438 square meters, a multipurpose space, three classrooms, a bookstore, a cafeteria, an educational space and a terrace-viewpoint.
+It is designed for all audiences, with mainly temporary exhibitions and offers a wide range of cultural, artistic and educational offerings.
+It has an auditorium for 250 people, two large exhibition halls, measuring 760 and 438 square metres, a multipurpose space, three classrooms, a bookshop, a cafeteria, an educational space and a terrace-viewpoint.

 Jaume Plensa i Suñé is a Spanish visual artist, sculptor, designer and engraver.
 He is a versatile artist who has also created opera sets, video projections and acoustic installations.
 He worked with renowned Catalan theatrical group La Fura dels Baus.
 He is better known for his large sculptures made up of letters and numbers.

-The Church of Nuestra Señora del Carmen and the Colegio Mayor "Virgen del Carmen" is a group of buildings in the Spanish city of Zaragoza, in Aragon.
-Located at number 8 of the Paseo de Mª Agustín, its construction dates from the 1960s, the result of a project by José Romero.
+The church of Nuestra Señora del Carmen and the Colegio Mayor "Virgen del Carmen" is a group of buildings in the Spanish city of Zaragoza, in Aragon.
+Located at number 8 of Paseo de Mª Agustín, its construction dates back to the 1960s, the result of a project by José Romero.

 Wikipedia: Iglesia de Nuestra Señora del Carmen y colegio mayor Virgen del Carmen (ES), Website

-The Zaragoza Amusement Park is located in the green lung of Zaragoza, the Pinares de Venecia area.
-It occupies an area of 6 hectares and opened its doors on August 1, 1974, thus becoming a benchmark for leisure in Aragon and neighboring regions.
+Zaragoza's amusement park is located in the green lung of Zaragoza, the Venice Pinares area.
+It occupies an area of 6 hectares and opened its doors on August 1, 1974, thus becoming a reference for leisure in Aragon and border regions.

 Wikipedia: Parque de Atracciones de Zaragoza (ES), Website, Twitter, Facebook, Instagram, Youtube